sidneyjwang/112-term-project/README.txt

 Sandbox mode:
 - Press space to bring up gradient picker.
 - Press Enter to return to home screen.
+- Press R to reset the canvas to blank.

 Game mode:
 - Press space to begin letting sand fall.
 Note that drawing is disabled when new sand is being added.